Walter W. Bettinger II

 President and Chief Executive Officer

-He leads a workforce of over 17,000 full-time employees, with headquarters in San Francisco and branch offices in more than 345 locations across the United States plus London, Hong Kong, Singapore and Puerto Rico.
+He leads a workforce of approximately 17,600 full-time employees, with headquarters in San Francisco and branch offices in more than 345 locations across the United States plus London, Hong Kong, Singapore, Australia and Puerto Rico.

 As measured by client assets, Schwab is the largest publicly traded investment services firm in the United States and one of the world’s largest financial services firms serving approximately:

-Over 10 million active brokerage accounts, 1.2 million bank accounts and 1.6 million retirement plan participants
+10.8 million client brokerage accounts, over 1.2 million bank accounts and 1.6 million retirement plan participants

 He is credited with leading Schwab through the financial crisis.
-Post crisis, from 2009 through 2012, Schwab grew client assets by $530 billion – $200 billion more than the growth of all four of Schwab’s primary, publicly traded competitors added together.
-Under his leadership, the value of Schwab stock has approximately tripled from January 1, 2009 to date.
+Post crisis, from 2009 through 2012 Schwab grew client assets by $530 billion – $200 billion more than the growth of all four of Schwab’s primary, publicly traded competitors added together.
+Under his leadership, the value of Schwab stock has quadrupled from $13.59 on January 1, 2009 to approximately $55.00 in early 2018 and returned an average of approximately 30% per annum to stockholders for the past five calendar years.

-Bettinger has been honored throughout his career as a leader in financial services.
-Recent recognition includes:
+Bettinger has been recognized throughout his career as a leader in financial services including:

-Smart Money magazine's Power 30 listing of the world’s most powerful and influential players in 2010; and
+in 2010 to the Power 30 by Smart Money magazine of the world’s most powerful and influential players; and

-Plan Sponsor magazine's lifetime achievement award for contributions to the retirement security of working Americans in 2009.
+the 2009 lifetime achievement award for contributions to the retirement security of working Americans by Plan Sponsor magazine.

 In 1983, at the age of 22, Bettinger founded The Hampton Company, a provider of retirement plan services to corporations and their employees.
 The Charles Schwab Corporation acquired Hampton in 1995.